Jennifer Biasillo, DVM

 Dr. Biasillo grew up outside of Buffalo, NY and attended Medaille College, initially earning an associate degree in veterinary technology.
 “I was a licensed veterinary technician for 10 years before attending veterinary school,” says Dr. Biasillo.
 “I was also a certified canine rehabilitation practitioner and practiced physical rehabilitation on pets for a variety of disorders.
 This unique experience is what ultimately led me to decide to attend veterinary school.”
 She earned her Doctorate of Veterinary Medicine from Cornell University.

-Dr. Biasillo is a member of the American Association of Feline Practitioners, the American Veterinary Medical Association, the Veterinary Information Network, and the USDA National Veterinary Accreditation.
+Dr. Biasillo is a member of the American Association of Feline Practitioners, the American Veterinary Medical Association, New York State Veterinary Medical Association and the Veterinary Information Network, is Fear Free Certified and certified as a Cat Friendly Veterinarian.
 Her professional interests include internal medicine and promoting fear-free veterinary visits.
 “As a pet owner, I understand that we all want to provide the best care and quality of life possible for our pets,” says Dr. Biasillo.
 “I really enjoy being a part of that through education, preventative care, and medical treatment.
 It’s very rewarding to play a role in the amazing bond people share with their pets.”

 Elizabeth Yousey, DVM